 By the mid-1980s, however, craft breweries in Washington State were already taking off.
 Washington is one of the largest hops producing states in the US, which is why so many incredible hoppy brews are produced in the Pacific Northwest.
 Easy access to a range of hops allows local brewers to be creative and imaginative with their beers.
 Today, there are more than 300 craft breweries in the state…and we think a few of the best breweries in Washington are located in Downtown Vancouver.

 Our list of breweries in Vancouver, WA includes establishments that are located within the Downtown and Uptown Village districts.
 In addition to the breweries, we highlight a couple of the best bars in Vancouver, Washington that may not be producers, but are dedicated to local craft beer.
-We include a link to a helpful craft beer map of Vancouver, Washington at the end of the post, too.
+We include a link to a helpful craft beer map of Vancouver, Washington at the end of the article.

-Save, Pin or Bookmark this post so that you can easily find these craft beer bars in Vancouver, Washington!
+Save, Pin or Bookmark this post so that you can find these craft beer bars in Vancouver, Washington!

 #1 Trusty Brewing Company